 Next, we drove to the Thurston Lava Tube.
 The premise of the tube is really similar to the one we walked through in the Galapagos – the top of lava flows harden and then drain, leaving a cavity in the earth’s crust.
 The tube in the Galapagos was short and the rocks were very angular and geometric.
 Here, the tunnel is long and the walls are smoother.

 Our stomachs were grumbling, so we drove to the nearby town of Volcano to have dinner at the Kilauea Lodge.
 Then, back to the park for a nighttime viewing of the Halema‘uma‘u Crater.
 The lava boils and glows in the night, which is amazing to watch.
 You can see the lava harden, and then the crust breaks apart as the lava below bubbles.

 We drove off to our Airbnb – I made a rookie mistake.
 I booked an Airbnb near the lava flow, but, of course, you have to drive ALL THE WAY AROUND the lava flow, which takes an hour from the visitor’s center.
 However, the drive was pretty worth it.
 The AirBNB was the closest house to the lava flow on the east side (roughly 4 miles away) and built on the old lava flow.
 It also survived a lava flow, and we could see the glowing lava flowing down the mountainside from our porch.
-Do yourself a favor and look at the photos they have on the listing.
-AMAZING.

 If I had planned better, this is the side to make the trek to the lava flow.
 There are hundreds of bikes for rent at the end of the road.
 We arrived too late to rent a bike to go see the flow at night.